different-minds-lab/Experimental-Scripts/GeoPsiZ/GeoPsiZ_General_Info.md

 **Where was it conducted?** University of Victoria

+**If I have questions, who should I contact about this experiment?** Anna Lawrance (annalawrance@uvic.ca).
+Please make sure to carefully read through this documentation before contacting them.

 **Who wrote the experimental scripts?** Anna Lawrance wrote the experimental scripts, building off of a template of PsiZ Collect that Amy vanWell created.

 **Is there an OSF page associated with this experiment?** Yes.
 It can be accessed via this link: https://osf.io/sutn2/